sungchun12/airflow-toolkit/README.md

 ![kube_resource_dashboard](/docs/kube_resource_dashboard.png)

-> enter `ctrl + c` within the terminal where you ran the kubernetes dashboard script to close it
+> Enter `ctrl + c` within the terminal where you ran the kubernetes dashboard script to close it

 ---